acmoles/portfolio/portfolio/projects/wesen.md

 ---

 <div class="small">

+_How might we build an end-to-end product, which enables customers to buy their creations, while minimising development effort?_

 Make it possible for customers to buy the pendant they create and ensure automated fulfillment of their order.